cloudfoundry/bbs/docs/03-b-tasks-define.md

+---
+title: Defining Tasks
+expires_at: never
+tags: [diego-release, bbs]
+---

-## Defining Tasks
+## Defining Task

 This document explains the fields available when defining a new Task.
-For a higher-level overview of the Diego Task API, see the [Tasks Overview](tasks.md).
+For a higher-level overview of the Diego Task API, see the [Tasks Overview](03-a-tasks-overview.md).

 ```go
 client := bbs.NewClient(url)